akeneo/pim-community-dev/TESTING.md

 Characteristics:

-- one class is tested at a time
+- it tests only one class at a time
-- no I/O call
+- it performs no I/O call
-- no setup required (no fixtures for instance)
+- it doesn't require any setup (no fixtures for instance)
-- mock only what you own
+- it mocks only what we own
-- "lives" in memory only
+- it "lives" in memory only

 Tools: